nf-core/website/markdown/developers/guidelines/index.md

 ### Non nf-core pipelines

 If a pipeline does not conform to nf-core guidelines, it can of course exist outside of nf-core.
 You are verly wecome to the helper tools and collaborate on modules / subworkflows / ideas.
 If doing this, please don't call your pipeline `nf-core/<yourpipeline>` and please say that your pipeline _"uses"_ nf-core rather than rather than _"is"_ nf-core.
 Remember that you can generate a pipeline with `nf-core create` that excludes nf-core branding.

-Even if such pipelines are not listed on the nf-core website, they can be added to [nextflow-io/awesome-nextflow](https://github.com/nextflow-io/awesome-nextflow).
+Non nf-core pipelines can be added to [nextflow-io/awesome-nextflow](https://github.com/nextflow-io/awesome-nextflow) for added visibility.

 ### Enforcement